The Bankrate promise

 California requires sellers to complete lengthy disclosure documents that highlight everything from potential flooding and wildfire hazards to any deaths on the property in the last three years.
 Basically, you need to let a buyer know about any potential problems that could impact the value of the home.
 Be transparent and include every detail to avoid potential legal trouble in the future.

 The right real estate agent can make all the difference when you’re ready to sell your home in San Diego.
-A Realtor handles all the headaches: taking high-quality photographs, marketing the listing and hosting open houses.
-It’s smart to compare multiple real estate agents and ask these important questions to get a sense of how each of them will approach your listing.
+A Realtor handles all the headaches — taking high-quality photographs, analyzing market pricing, marketing the listing and hosting open houses — and knows the intricacies of the local market.

-- iBuyers: Companies like Opendoor and Offerpad specialize in iBuying.
-These offers are geared toward homeowners who want to sell for cash, quickly.
-While it might sound good to get an offer on your home within 24 hours of submitting a form online, you are likely going to give up a chunk of potential profit if you go this route.
+- Cash homebuyers and iBuyers: San Diego is home to plenty of companies geared toward homeowners who want to sell for cash quickly, from small local outfits to national iBuyers like Opendoor.
+While it might sound good to get an offer on your home within 24 hours of submitting a form online, keep in mind that you will likely get a lower offer if you go this route.

-A seller’s market doesn’t mean you should list your home for an insanely high price tag right off the bat.
+Price to sell: A seller’s market doesn’t mean you should list your home for an insanely high price right off the bat.
 Instead, take steps to understand what your house is worth.
 Look at comps in the area to get an idea of the price recent sales have commanded.
-Your real estate agent should walk you through these before you agree on a listing price.
-You want your listing price to attract loads of interest — if you can receive multiple offers, you can leverage the competition and potentially get more than you’re asking.
-In fact, that’s a fairly common occurrence here: Over the past year, the average home in San Diego sold for 103.6 percent of its original asking price.
+If homes in your neighborhood are selling for around $900,000 and you list yours for $850,000 you’re sure to attract attention fast — and you may even spark a bidding war.

 Getting to closing day